 Comprehensive vs third party liability

 Liability insurance encompasses two parts: bodily injury liability and property damage liability.
-Here’s how liability works: If you’re at fault in an accident, you’re liable for the cost of damages to someone else’s property, as well as the cost of medical care the other driver might incur.
-Liability does not cover any expenses that you incur.
+If you’re at fault in an accident, you’re liable for the cost of damages to someone else’s property, as well as the cost of medical care the other driver might incur.
+Liability does not cover any of your own personal expenses.

-While liability covers the cost of injury to other drivers and their property, comprehensive ensures that you’re covered for the expense of replacing or repairing your own vehicle and damages that aren’t within your control.
+While liability covers the cost of injury to other drivers and their property, comprehensive ensures that you’re covered for the expense of replacing or repairing your own vehicle and damages that aren’t within your control an aren’t related to a car accident.
 Some situations that are covered under comprehensive include natural disasters, fire and theft.

-Comprehensive coverage offers protection against noncollision auto damage.
+Comprehensive coverage offers protection against non-collision auto damage.
 It can offer peace of mind knowing you’re covered when the unexpected happens.
-To find the best price, compare different providers.
+To find the best price, compare different insurers.

 Frequently asked questions about comprehensive coverage

 Typically damage from animals would include a wild animal damaging your car — like hitting a deer, squirrels chewing through wires or a bird flying into your windshield.